Super-heated first order phase transitions: Superheating: inverse transition

 Indeed, in the canonical, or direct, scenario the system enters the new phase while bubbles of the new vacuum nucleate, expand, and push the surrounding plasma outward, releasing the latent heat in an exothermic process.

 Here, instead the dynamics is as in \cite{Barni:2024lkj,Barni:2025mud}, where the bubbles still nucleate and expand much as in the standard case, but the plasma is flowing inward.
 In these transitions, the latent heat is negative, and the whole process is endothermic.
-They are called inverse.
+These transitions are called inverse.

 The hallmark of an inverse first‐order transition is that the latent heat is negative, which in the frame of the centre of the bubble corresponds to an inward fluid velocity into the newly nucleated region.
 A simple diagnostic of this behaviour is the generalised pseudo‐trace of the energy–momentum tensor \cite{Barni:2025mud},